psnaz/freezing-happy/README.md

 ### Media

 - 2 images (hero image “lady in the red hat” and “lady’s legs”) purchased on [iStockphotography.com](https://www.istockphoto.com/)
-- The rest of the images created by the developer
+- The rest of the images created by the developer.
 - Youtube video “HE IS THE ICE MAN (Wim Hof)” created by Drew Binsky.